tatami-galaxy/speech-processing/reports/to_do.md

 - what's the relation between pruned_model_sparsity and expected_sparsity [paper](https://arxiv.org/pdf/1910.04732.pdf)
 - check grad on loga with objective on z
+	- sparse grads
+	- check during training with distil
+	- check with weight on ent
 - min ent on some z (not MHA)?
 - pruning code, ft after pruning code, measure inference times